-Master's degree programs require a minimum of 30 semester hours.
-The last 24 semester hours must be resident credit earned at University of Houston-Clear Lake.
+Master's degree programs require a minimum of 30 semester credit hours.
+The last 24 semester credit hours must be resident credit earned at University of Houston-Clear Lake.
 The possibility of transferring credit toward a master's degree is limited to no more than 12 semester credit hours, but in most instances may not exceed six semester credit hours.
-The Doctoral degree program-requires a minimum of 69 hours beyond the master's degree.
-The possibility of transferring credit toward the doctoral degree is limited to no more than 21 hours, but in most instances may not exceed 12 semester credit hours.
+The doctoral degree program requires a minimum of 69 hours beyond the master's degree.
+The possibility of transferring credit toward the doctoral degree is limited to no more than 21 hours, but in most cases may not exceed 12 semester credit hours.
 Previously earned graduate credit is not necessarily applicable:

-- Only graduate courses with grades of "B-"or above are transferable.
-Grades of "C+" or below are not transferable. - The dean of the academic program will determine whether the contents of such course-work is pertinent to the degree objective. - Courses completed more than five years prior to admission into a graduate program at UHCL may not be counted toward fulfilling the required number of hours unless approval is granted by the dean. - Credit applied to a previous graduate degree may not be used to fulfill requirements of an additional degree.
+- Only graduate courses with grades of "B-"or above are transferable; grades of "C+" or below are not transferable. - The dean of the academic program will determine whether the content of such course work is pertinent to the degree objective. - 22 New Student Admissions

+• Courses completed more than five years prior to admission into a graduate program at UHCL may not be counted toward fulfilling the required number of hours unless approval is granted by the dean.

+Credit applied to a previous graduate degree may not be used to fulfill requirements of an additional degree.